Home

 Property Settlements in Consent Orders

-Property Settlement in Consent Orders.
+Financial or property Orders.
 Here’s a summary of what you need to know:

 Property Settlement in Consent Orders:

 • Consent Orders are Legally Binding: Once the court has approved them, Consent Orders become legally binding and enforceable.
+Consent Orders have the same effect as orders made after a court hearing

 • Division of Assets and Liabilities: The Consent Orders will outline how assets (e.g., real estate, bank accounts, investments, superannuation) and liabilities (e.g., mortgages, loans, credit card debt) will be divided between the parties.